 I’ve often wondered: what makes it so safe for people to share how they truly feel with us once we are leaving?

-Most times, these thoughts and feelings would’ve helped improve team morale, company communication, provide insight and guidance that would have steered us into a healthier culture.
+Most times, these thoughts and feelings would’ve helped improve team morale, company communication, and provided insight and guidance that would have steered us into a healthier culture.
 And we would have felt more supported and less alone on an island.
 Isolated in our experience.
 Feeling that no one cared nor noticed.

 So what do we need to do to have earlier confessions?

 Let’s think about the types of environments we’re creating in our meetings and conversations.
-Everyone brings unique giftedness and perspective and it’s up to us to draw it into the conversation.
+Everyone brings unique giftedness and perspective, and it’s up to us to draw it into the conversation.
 Create culture that welcomes voices into the conversation.
 It’s also up to each one of us to find ways to share our voices without creating defensiveness or placing blame.

 How the Cortisol Spike Happens